bokkypoobah/PolymathCoreContractsAudit/audit/code-review/modules/STO/DummySTO.md

     }

     /**
-     * @dev Function used to intialize the differnet variables
+     * @notice Function used to intialize the differnet variables
      * @param _startTime Unix timestamp at which offering get started
      * @param _endTime Unix timestamp at which offering get ended
      * @param _cap Maximum No. of tokens for sale
      * @param _someString Any string that contails the details */ function configure(uint256 _startTime, uint256 _endTime, uint256 _cap, string _someString) public onlyFactory {